-For the following ‘Hurry’ (i), on 20 July Argus landed her own aircraft, and in the Clyde river embarked 12 Hawker Hurricane Mk I fighters of the RAF’s No. 418 Squadron and two Blackburn Skua Mk II two-seat aircraft of the Fleet Air Arm to serve as navigational leaders.
+For the following 'Hurry' (i), on 20 July Argus landed her own aircraft, and in the Clyde river embarked 12 Hawker Hurricane Mk I fighters of the RAF’s No. 418 Squadron and two Blackburn Skua Mk II two-seat aircraft of the Fleet Air Arm to serve as navigational leaders.
 The carrier departed for Malta escorted by the destroyers Gallant and Greyhound, together with the armed merchant cruiser Maloja.
 Off Northern Ireland these ships joined the RS.5 convoy, which was making for the Mediterranean via the Cape of Good Hope with two troopships (17,707-ton Reina del Pacifico and 7,347-ton Clan Ferguson) escorted by the destroyers Encounter and Hotspur.
-The combined force was met by the battleships Resolution and Valiant, light cruiser Arethusa, and destroyers Escapade and Velox, and the ‘Hurry’ (i) component later broke away to proceed to Gibraltar, which it reached on 30 July.
+The combined force was met by the battleships Resolution and Valiant, the light cruiser Arethusa, and the destroyers Escapade and Velox, and the 'Hurry' (i) component later broke away to proceed to Gibraltar, which it reached on 30 July.

-Argus departed Gibraltar on the following day in company with most of the strength of Vice Admiral Sir James Somerville’s Force ‘H’ in the form of the battle-cruiser Hood, battleship Valiant, fleet carrier Ark Royal, light cruisers Arethusa and Enterprise, and destroyers Active, Encounter, Escapade, Faulknor, Fearless, Forester, Gallant, Greyhound, Hotspur and Wrestler, and headed toward the designated launch point, to the west of Malta, at which the fighters were to be launched.
+Argus departed Gibraltar on the following day in company with most of the strength of Vice Admiral Sir James Somerville’s Force 'H' in the form of the battle-cruiser Hood, the battleship Valiant, the fleet carrier Ark Royal, the light cruisers Arethusa and Enterprise, and the destroyers Active, Encounter, Escapade, Faulknor, Fearless, Forester, Gallant, Greyhound, Hotspur and Wrestler, and headed toward the designated launch point, to the west of Malta, at which the fighters were to be launched.

-At 06.00 on 31 July the 7th Cruiser Squadron (light cruisers Neptune, Orion and Australian Sydney) departed Alexandria with the destroyers Juno, Nubian and Free Polish Garland of Admiral Sir Andrew Cunningham’s Mediterranean Fleet to operate as Force ‘A’ in the Aegean Sea as a diversion for ‘Hurry’ (i), and at 14.20 on the same day the battleships Malaya and Royal Sovereign, fleet carrier Eagle, and destroyers Hasty, Hereward, Hero, Hostile, Ilex, Imperial, Jervis and Vendetta also sortied from Alexandria to carry out gunnery exercises and then proceed to the west in the direction of Gavdos island to the south of mainland Greece, until after dark on 1 August, and then to became Force ‘B’ as another diversion for ‘Hurry’ (i).
+At 06.00 on 31 July the 7th Cruiser Squadron (light cruisers Neptune, Orion and Australian Sydney) departed Alexandria with the destroyers Juno, Nubian and Free Polish Garland of Admiral Sir Andrew Cunningham’s Mediterranean Fleet to operate as Force 'A' in the Aegean Sea as a diversion for 'Hurry' (i), and at 14.20 on the same day the battleships Malaya and Royal Sovereign, the fleet carrier Eagle and the destroyers Hasty, Hereward, Hero, Hostile, Ilex, Imperial, Jervis and Vendetta also sortied from Alexandria to carry out gunnery exercises and then proceed to the west in the direction of Gavdos island to the south of mainland Greece, until after dark on 1 August, and then to become Force 'B' as another diversion for 'Hurry' (i).